 New year – fresh start.
 Cliché?
 Yes.
 Possible?
 Also, yes.
 Especially when it comes to your accounting and bookkeeping processes.

-We talked about the importance of cleaning up your books earlier this month.
 In preparation for Q1 planning, you want accurate insights into your profitability, a strong cash position, and the confidence that you can fund your future business growth plans.
+(Review cleaning up your books.)

 Last week we advised that setting success metrics or KPIs and adjusting your Chart of Accounts accordingly was part of the path to starting strong in the New Year.